Sleepytale Logo

 At twenty three she giggled because twenty three sounded like a duck quacking.

-At thirty seven she did a tiny waffle flip for no reason at all.
+At thirty seven she did a tiny waffle flip for absolutely no reason at all.

 When she reached forty eight she beamed and announced to the kitchen light bulb, "I have room for LOTS of toppings!"

-The bulb glowed cheerfully, as if it had been waiting all night for that exact news.
+The bulb glowed a little brighter.
+It had been waiting all night for that exact news, or at least it seemed that way.

 She twirled on the plate, sending a gentle crumby breeze across the countertop.